Skip to content

 Wallington, Northumberland

 The walled garden at Wallington is hidden at the edge of the woods, behind Neptune’s Gate.
 This unexpected gem often surprises visitors.
 Surrounded by a high wall, it's a very unusual size and shape for a walled garden.
-You can't see it all in one go and it seems to unfold as you walk through it.Explore Wallington's walled garden
+You can't see it all in one go and it seems to unfold as you walk through it.Visit Wallington's garden

 Explore gardens and parklands